uspgamedev/programming-tutorial/level_02/README.md

 How about we balance the game?
-If you haven't noticed by now, the actions aren't really all that balanced...Make yourself a diagram for every possible combination of actions and try to figure witch one is the most powerful.
+If you haven't noticed by now, the actions aren't really all that balanced...Make yourself a diagram for every possible combination of actions and try to figure which one is the most powerful.

-Now, make that, after using this most powerful action, the player that used it can't use any actions next turn.
+Now, make it so that, after using this most powerful action, the player that used it can't use any actions next turn (that is, he or she loses the turn).
 If you think is necessary, change each action's power and/or bonus so that the game feels "fair".

 Stage 06
 --------